nodegoat/documentation/usage/API/query.md

 All parameters in the query component are optional.
 When combined, each additional parameter will filter the result (AND).

-Query the API for a Type's Data Design to get an overview of the possible IDs for Object Descriptions, Sub-Object Details, and Sub-Object Descriptions.
+Query the API for a Type's data Model to get an overview of the possible IDs for Object Descriptions, Sub-Object Details, and Sub-Object Descriptions.

 | Q | Description |
 | -- | -- |